devopyio/config-reloader/README.md

 # config-reloader
-Watches directories and does HTTP GET on change.
+Watches directories and does HTTP POST on change.